"I am not dying; I am entering eternal life." -St. Therese

 Eulogies: As indicated above (under Liturgy of the Word) and repeated here, per the General Instructions of the Roman Missal (GIRM), Chapter VIII, No. 382, which regulates the celebration of Mass, St. Therese Church does NOT allow eulogies to be given at our funeral Masses.
 According to the Order of Christian Funerals, there is never to be a eulogy at a funeral Mass (OCF 27).
 Contrary to common assumption, the purpose of the funeral Mass is not to celebrate the life of the deceased but to offer worship to God for Christ’s victory over death, to comfort the mourners with prayers, and to pray for the soul of the deceased.
 Relatives or friends who wish to speak of the deceased’s character and accomplishments can do so at a prayer service to be held in a home or funeral home or at the graveside following the rite of committal.

-RECEPTION FEES: The use of the PARISH HALL for a reception is subject to availability, but, again, it cannot be used when our School is in session.
+RECEPTION FEES: The use of the PARISH HALL for a reception is subject to availability, but, again, it cannot be used when our School is in session, as the students use that space.
 There is a fee of $300 for the use of the PARISH HALL ($200 usage fee and $100 cleaning fee).
 You are responsible for setting up the tables and chairs; however, arrangements can be made with someone to do it for a fee of $75 to $150 (depending upon the number attending).
 (Note: use of the Hall is normally $500 plus a cleaning fee of $100; this lower fee is a courtesy to those having a funeral Mass here in our church.)

 There is a fee of $150 for the use of the GUADALUPE COURTYARD (usage fee, $100; and cleaning fee, $50) for a reception following a funeral held in our church (the family must set up any additional tables and chairs AND take them back down).

-VIDEO AND/OR LIVE STREAM: We offer the option to have the funeral recorded and/or live streamed for your loved ones who are unable to attend.
-Fees begin at $300.
+VIDEO AND/OR LIVE STREAM: We offer the option to have the funeral Mass live-streamed on YouTube and/or recorded offline for your loved ones who are unable to attend.
+Fees begin at $350.
 For details, please contact email@example.com.

 Cremation: Although burial is still preferred by the Church, since Vatican II, it has become more common for families to choose cremation of a deceased loved one rather than the burial of the body (for convenience or for economic reasons).
 The funeral Mass may be celebrated in the presence of the cremated remains.
 The remains are to be placed in an appropriate container which we will then place on a table or stand and given the same respect given to the human body from which they came.
 The Church does not allow "sprinkling of the ashes" as nothing should be done with the ashes that would not be done with a body.